EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/7-PaintedWorldOfNaryn.md

 But after meeting properly to discuss a winter's truce they discovered a unexpected respect to each other as both were master artisans in their own fields.
 ___
 During the truce the two met in secret to discuss an end to the unnecessary combat, away from the ears of the men around them.
-During this meetings NAME learnt of the life of Ardghal and decided to aid him in his desire to be free of the elven world.
+During this meetings Justein learnt of the life of Ardghal and decided to aid him in his desire to be free of the elven world.

-At the first battle after the winter, NAME had his advisor Durindal turn them both invisible and arranged a body double to be slain by Ardghal's Silver Moon Knights in order to free the dwarves of the human's battlefield.
+At the first battle after the winter, Justein had his advisor Durindal turn them both invisible and arranged a body double to be slain by Ardghal's Silver Moon Knights in order to free the dwarves of the human's battlefield.

-Him, his advisor, and Ardghal ventured north to the land of Vrostia where they met a young and deformed giant named GIANT_NAME and found a strange pigment that spewed from the ground.
+Him, his advisor, and Ardghal ventured north to the land of Vrostia where they met a young and deformed giant named Radik and found a strange pigment that spewed from the ground.
 ___
-With this pigment in hands the four were spirited into the Irithyll keep by the silver moon knights and began their work, Ardghal painted a world for Naryn while NAME forged a silver mirror and embedded a shard on the painting.
+With this pigment in hands the four were spirited into the Irithyll keep by the silver moon knights and began their work, Ardghal painted a world for Naryn while Justein forged a silver mirror and embedded a shard on the painting.

-But they were caught at the last moment and in a moment of desperation NAME used his own hammer to finish the mirror but paid with his own soul and hammer instead.
+But they were caught at the last moment and in a moment of desperation Justein used his own hammer to finish the mirror but paid with his own soul and hammer instead.